bsl546/energym/docs/index.rst

 -------

 If you are having issues, please let us know.
 We are happy to let Energym grow and help you in a reasonable amount of time.
-We have a mailing list located at: energym_library@google-groups.com
+Plese contact the maintainers [` P.Scharnhorst`](psh@csem.ch) and [`B.Schubnel`](bsl@csem.ch).

 License
 -------

-The project is licensed under the BSD license.
+The project except all files in "dependencies" is licensed under the BSD license.
+For dependencies licenses, please refer to the dependencies folder.

 Thanks